rundle-research-group/TsunamiSquares-xx/README.md

 C++ library for modeling tsunamis from Virtual Quake simulated earthquakes using the Tsunami Squares method (Steven N. Ward).
 Extended from c++ code written by Kasey W. Schultz and John Max Wilson (<https://github.com/johnmaxwilson/TsunamiSquares>) with intent to model a spherical or ellipsoidal Earth and improve stability.

 ## Requirements
 NOAA ETOPO1 combined bathymetry and topology data not included, can be downloaded from <https://www.ngdc.noaa.gov/mgg/global/>
 Generating seafloor uplift initial conditions requires the quakelib library, part of Virtual Quake (<https://geodynamics.org/cig/software/vq/>).

 Additionally, the following packages and libraries are required
 ### C++
 OpenMP
 Geographiclib
 boost v1.64
 netCDF
 ALGLIB

 ### Python
 python 2.7
 numpy
 matplotlib
 scipy
 argparse
 Geographiclib
 netCDF4

 ### How to Use
 To compile, do
-'$ bash setup.sh'
+`$ bash setup.sh`

 Run simulation with
-'$ ./TsunamiGlobe tsunami_params.txt'
+`$ ./TsunamiGlobe tsunami_params.txt`

 Visualizations, bathymetry subsets, and initial condition displacement fields can be created with tsunami_tools.py.
 For usage options, do
-'$ python tsunami_tools.py --help'
+`$ python tsunami_tools.py --help`

-### Parameter Definitions
+## Parameter Definitions
 tsunami_params.txt contains simulation parameters which may be changed without recompiling from source.

 |  Parameter | Definition |